vandekeiser/rgb/README.md

 Times are measured on an old 2-cores machine

+//    JAI
+//    Libraries are not on Maven Central
+//    Last stable release in 2006

   public Stream<Point> points() {
 //        //DiagonalSierpinsky(8192): Rendering took: PT6.194S
 //        //JuliaSet(8192): Rendering took: PT4M19.659S